×

 Work-based learning is the term that is used to refer to courses, such as Traineeships and Apprenticeships, that provide you with real-life work experiences whilst applying academic and technical skills to enhance your employment opportunities.

-What is a NI Traineeship?
+What is a Traineeship?

-• Skills development and digital skills;
+• Skills development, including digital skills

-• Transversal skills;
+• Transversal and employability skills

 Duration